Topics Map > Academic & Curricular Administration > Program Changes & Development > Course Array

 What problems arise with using meets-with courses?
 How can they be avoided?

 Many (if not most) courses taken by undergraduates carry "course designations" that signal to students in L&S and/or across the university how those courses can be used to meet their degree requirements.
 These designations include "breadth" and "level" indicators, as well as General Education indicators for Communication, Quantitative Reasoning, and Ethnic Studies.

-In cases where all students enrolled experience the same course – that is, there is no distinction made between the subjects through which they enrolled, and the arrangement is used as a "temporary cross list" - departments and programs are responsible for ensuring that all students receive the same type of credit for the courses they are taking.
+In cases where all students enrolled experience the same course – that is, there is no distinction made between the subjects through which they enrolled, and the arrangement is used as a "temporary cross list" - departments and programs must ensure all students receive the same type of credit for the courses they are taking.
 This means that the people who schedule these arrangements must be sure that all course attributes (level, breadth, general education attributes, etc.) for each 'meets-with' course match.

 One strategy for achieving this is for departments and programs to have a range of topics courses available at different levels, so courses with matching level attributes may be selected.
-If no appropriate match can be found, topics courses lacking course attributes should be used for all of the linked components.
-In cases where departments have topics courses that carry breadth or (rarely) General Education indicators, those courses should only meet with regular courses that carry the identical indicators.
+If no appropriate match can be found, the course cannot be offered as a "meets-with."

 Why does this matter?